By Thomas D. Wilson

 Whatever the cause, it is a given fact that healthcare in the U.S. costs too much.
 The entire sector is vulnerable to disruption by outside forces.
 Bundling is a responsible, self-regulating response to the healthcare cost crisis.
 Bundling benefits providers, payers and patients.

-ASCs providing bundled pricing services are the Aldi of healthcare.
+An ambulatory surgery center providing bundled pricing services are the Aldi of healthcare.
 It is safe to say that everyone likes to save money, be it with groceries or surgical procedures.
 As Aldi’s relentless cost management approach to its business continues to drive its success, it stands as a model for healthcare.
 Take the costs out of healthcare through ASCs and bundling, and you will most certainly get a great deal more than your twenty-five cents back.

 Global 1 | Since 2009, Global 1 provides predetermined, single-payment pricing for an episode of care at its network of more than 135 outpatient surgery centers.
 The program is designed to provide alignment with the facility, surgeon, and anesthesiologist which leads to a high-quality outcome in a lower-cost setting.
 Today, more than 800 physicians use Global 1 bundled payments for 70+ surgical procedures including orthopedics, spine, general surgery, women’s health, and ear/nose/throat.